dogweather/forkful/content/en/kotlin/dates-and-times/calculating-a-date-in-the-future-or-past.md

 weight: 26
 ---

-## What & Why?

-Calculating a date in the future or past means finding a specific date before or after a known one.
-Programmers do this for features like reminders, expiry notifications, or planning tools—anything that's time-sensitive.

 ## How to:
 Kotlin handles dates and times with the `java.time` library.
 To add or subtract days, use `plusDays()` or `minusDays()`.
 Here's the skinny:

 ```kotlin